 Canada’s federal and provincial governments use income tax deductions or credits to reduce the tax for some taxpayers and to promote certain activities considered to be beneficial.
 Some deductions reduce the income subject to tax, while others reduce the amount of the tax directly.
 As a taxpayer, you should be aware of all the deductions that are available to avoid an overpayment of taxes and possibly increase your tax refund.

 Deductions That Reduce Taxable Income

-There are a few items you may be able to deduct from the net income to arrive at your Taxable Income on Line 26000.
+Then there are items you may be able to deduct from the net income to arrive at your Taxable Income on Line 26000.
 You could, for example, deduct losses from previous years and an amount if you are a northern resident.
 The best strategy for claiming deductions of this type is to go through your income tax form line by line.
 We will explain these deductions and the line numbers they are seen on below.

 Deductions That Reduce Income Tax